-Writing a great headline is one of the most important things you need to do to get your press release read.
+Writing a great press release headline is one of the most important things you need to do to get your announcement read.
 A great headline entices the reader and invites them to check out your story.
 It tells them to keep reading.

 Having said that, anybody who has been in this business for more than a few minutes has seen their fair share of terrible headlines … headlines that stop you cold and keep you from reading on.